fisharebest/webtrees/README.md

 **We recommend that you disable all custom code before you apply the upgrade.**

-Disable custom modules, switch over to a standard theme, and remove any code "hacks".
+Disable custom modules, switch over to a standard theme, and remove any code “hacks”.
 Once the upgrade is complete and you are satisfied your site is fully operational contact the source of those modules or themes for a new version.